 The National Assessment of Educational Progress (NAEP) is also known as "The Nation's Report Card."
 NAEP has been conducting assessments since 1969.
 NAEP's 2011 reading and math assessments showed that Kentucky's 4th graders have made progress since 1998 in those subjects.

-NAEP also assesses science, with the most recent administration in 2009.
-That year, Kentucky's 4th graders' average score of 161 was 12 points above the national average.
-Kentucky 8th graders scored an average of 156 in science, seven points above the national average.
+NAEP also assesses science, with the most recent administration for 4th grade in 2009.
+That year, Kentucky's 4th graders' average score of 158 was 9 points above the national average.
+Kentucky 8th graders took the most recent NAEP science test in 2011 and scored an average of 153 in science, six points above the national average.

 NAEP assessments follow the subject area frameworks developed by the National Assessment Governing Board and use the latest advances in assessment methodology.
 NAEP assessments include multiple-choice and constructed-response questions.
 NAEP does not report scores for individual students or schools.

 NAEP bases its results on a sample of students and provides data at the state and national level.
 States and districts receiving Title I funds are required to participate in state NAEP in reading and mathematics at grades 4 and 8 every two years.
 State participation in other state NAEP subjects (science and writing) remains voluntary.